-This recipe is easy to make and great for effortless cleanup.
+These Wine-Roasted Sheet Pan Chicken Thighs are easy to make and great for effortless cleanup.
 The chicken thighs and veggies are all roasted together with garlic and spices, and cooked with white wine in the bottom of the pan.
 Such a treat, yet easy enough for a weeknight dinner!

 The wine infuses into the chicken thighs from the bottom, and also into the vegetables.
 The tops of the chicken thighs are dry and exposed in the oven, yielding a wonderful, crispy skin.

-You don't have to marinate the chicken, making this a very easy weeknight dinner.
-If you want to prep-ahead, you can cook the potatoes and even add all the ingredients to the sheet pan so it is ready to go.
+You don’t have to marinate the chicken, making this a very easy weeknight dinner.
+If you want to prep ahead, you can cook the potatoes and even add all the ingredients to the sheet pan so it is ready to go.

 By reducing the chicken per serving and increasing the vegetables per serving, even this recipe is a part of our plant-centered diet.

-This recipe also provides a bulb of delicious roasted garlic, which you can eat with the vegetables and chicken or spread on some bread to accompany the meal.
+This recipe also provides a bulb of delicious roasted garlic, which you can eat with vegetables and chicken or spread on some bread to accompany the meal.
 Simply squeeze them out of the peel before serving.

 Ingredients & Substitutions